LED: Light Enhanced Depth Estimation at Night: Abstract

 \section{Abstract}

-Nighttime camera-based depth estimation is a highly challenging task, especially for autonomous driving applications, where accurate depth perception is essential for ensuring safe navigation.
-We aim to improve the reliability of perception systems at night time, where models trained on daytime data often fail in the absence of precise but costly LiDAR sensors.
-In this work, we introduce Light Enhanced Depth (LED), a novel cost-effective approach that significantly improves depth estimation in low-light environments by harnessing a pattern projected by high definition headlights available in modern vehicles.
-LED leads to significant performance boosts across multiple depth-estimation architectures (encoder-decoder, Adabins, DepthFormer) both on synthetic and real datasets.
+Nighttime camera-based depth estimation is a highly challenging task, especially for autonomous driving applications, where accurate depth perception is essential for ensuring safe navigation. \simon{Models trained on daytime data often fail in the absence of precise but costly LiDAR.
+Even vision foundation models trained on large amounts of data are unreliable in low-light conditions.
+In this work, we aim to improve the reliability of perception systems at night time.
+To this end, }we introduce Light Enhanced Depth (LED), a novel, cost-effective approach that significantly improves depth estimation in low-light environments by harnessing a pattern projected by high definition headlights available in modern vehicles.
+LED leads to significant performance boosts across multiple depth-estimation architectures (encoder-decoder, Adabins, DepthFormer, Depth Anything V2) both on synthetic and real datasets.
 Furthermore, increased performances beyond illuminated areas reveal a holistic enhancement in scene understanding.
-Finally, we release the Nighttime Synthetic Drive Dataset, a new synthetic and photo-realistic nighttime dataset, which comprises 49,990 comprehensively annotated images.
+Finally, we release the Nighttime Synthetic Drive Dataset, a synthetic and photo-realistic nighttime dataset, which comprises 49,990 comprehensively annotated images.
 To facilitate further research, both synthetic dataset and code are publicly available at \href{https://simondemoreau.github.io/LED/}{https://simondemoreau.github.io/LED/}.